Metals · 2024

 +Is there Nickel in Sugar Land, TX tap water?

-Yes — Sugar Land, TX's 2024 Consumer Confidence Report lists Nickel at 1.2 ug/L. Sugar Land, TX's 2024 Nickel measurement is below the federal limit of 100 ug/L (MCL).
+Yes — Sugar Land, TX's 2024 Consumer Confidence Report lists Nickel at 1.2 ug/L. Sugar Land, TX's 2024 report shows Nickel detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Nickel in drinking water?